SreevatsaKolachana/SreevatsaKolachana/projects/SRAMdesign_3nm/README.md

 <img width="979" height="636" alt="image" src="https://github.com/user-attachments/assets/a8091849-4c7b-4bda-84a3-bf06a265bc1b" />

 > ⚠️ **Disclaimer:**
-> This SRAM design was created as part of an NCSU course using restricted tool setups and proprietary library files.
+> This SRAM design was created using restricted tool setups and proprietary library files.
 > As per university policy, the complete project directory (schematics, layouts, models, and simulation data) cannot be uploaded publicly.
 > Only a high-level description and allowed documentation are provided here.